Friday, July 5, 2024

 "Yup," she said with a smile.

-"You know, the support behind me in favor of your wellness is overwhelming.
-I see how you might not want to go with them.
+You know, the support standing behind me looking out for your wellness is impressive.
+But it's overwhelming, and I see how you might want to avoid going with them.
 How about I ask them to leave, and I can ask the one person you trust to stay behind, and you can leave with them."

 I triggered a thought process.
 She relaxed her guard a little.
-I was happy that she saw that I was also looking to help her.
+I was happy that she saw I was also looking to help her.
 Not lecture her.

 "I graduated from there."